Gleb-Cherepnin/Gleb-Cherepnin/README.md

 Hello!
 I'm a frontend developer, and I love it!

 I'm studying at The Rolling Scopes School.
-Learning Angular...
+Learning javaScript